cilium/cilium/Documentation/contributing/development/dev_setup.rst

 | `VirtualBox <https://www.virtualbox.org/wiki/Downloads>`_  | >= 5.2                | N/A (OS-specific)                                                              |
 +------------------------------------------------------------+-----------------------+--------------------------------------------------------------------------------+

-You should start with the `gs_guide`, which walks you through the set-up, such as installing Vagrant, getting the Cilium sources, and going through some Cilium basics.

 Vagrant Setup
 ~~~~~~~~~~~~~

-While the `gs_guide` uses a Vagrantfile tuned for the basic walk through, the
-setup for the Vagrantfile in the root of the Cilium tree depends on a number of
+The setup for the Vagrantfile in the root of the Cilium tree depends on a
-environment variables and network setup that are managed via
+number of environment variables and network setup that are managed via
 ``contrib/vagrant/start.sh``.

 Option 1 - Using the Provided Vagrantfiles (Recommended)